nmdp-bioinformatics/gfe-db/README.md

 [Configuration and credential file settings](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)

 ### Deployment Configurations
 It is possible to deploy gfe-db within it's own VPC, or to connect it to an external VPC by specifying `CREATE_VPC=true/false`.
 Public or private deployments are specified using `USE_PRIVATE_SUBNET=true/false`.
 If deploying to an external VPC, you must specify the VPC ID and public subnet ID using `VPC_ID` and `PUBLIC_SUBNET_ID`.
 If deploying to a new VPC, you must specify the hosted zone ID, domain and subdomain using `HOSTED_ZONE_ID`, `HOST_DOMAIN` and `SUBDOMAIN`.
-You must also specify the Neo4j AMI ID using `NEO4J_AMI_ID`.
+You must also specify the Neo4j AMI ID using `UBUNTU_AMI_ID`.

 Private deployments require a NAT Gateway which can be deployed along with the stack or specified using `EXTERNAL_NAT_GATEWAY_ID`.
 VPC endpoints are required for access to AWS services.
 These can also be deployed along with the stack or specified using `CREATE_SSM_VPC_ENDPOINT`, `SSM_VPC_ENDPOINT_ID`, `CREATE_SECRETSMANAGER_VPC_ENDPOINT`, `SECRETSMANAGER_VPC_ENDPOINT_ID`, `CREATE_S3_VPC_ENDPOINT` and `S3_VPC_ENDPOINT_ID`.
 If deploying a bastion server, you must specify the admin IP address using `ADMIN_IP`.